If you’re planning to climb Kilimanjaro in 2022, you probably have lots of questions about the Coronavirus situation in Tanzania.

 You can download and read the full document here.

-One of the key measures is the use of temperature screening of passengers on arrival in Tanzania.
-If a passenger shows symptoms of COVID-19 on arrival, then they may undergo enhanced screening and be required to take a Covid test, followed by a possible 14-day self-isolation.
+One of the key measures is the use of rapid testing of passengers on arrival in Tanzania.
+If a passenger tests positive, they will be required to undertake a 14-day self-isolation.

 The document also makes mention of enhanced cleaning requirements, mask-wearing and social distancing for staff working in the tourism trade.

-For example, our recommended partner has made mask-wearing mandatory for guides and porters when travelling with guests in vehicles and attending to them in camps.
+For example, our recommended partner (see our Kilimanjaro trek widget above) has made mask-wearing mandatory for guides and porters when travelling with guests in vehicles and attending to them in camps.